Joseph Thomas Daley: Auxiliary Bishop, Coadjutor Bishop and Bishop of Harrisburg

-On November 25, 1963, Daley was appointed as an auxiliary bishop of the Diocese of Harrisburg and Titular Bishop of Barca by Pope Paul VI.
-He received his episcopal consecration on January 7, 1964, from Archbishop John Krol, with Bishops George L. Leech and Gerald McDevitt serving as co-consecrators.
-Daley was named coadjutor bishop of Harrisburg on July 31, 1967 by Paul VI, and succeeded Bishop Leech as the sixth bishop of Harrisburg on October 19, 1971.
+On November 25, 1963, Daley was appointed as an auxiliary bishop of Harrisburg and titular bishop of Barca by Pope Paul VI.
+He received his episcopal consecration at the Cathedral of Saints Peter and Paul in Philadelphia on January 7, 1964, from Archbishop John Krol, with Bishops George L. Leech and Gerald McDevitt serving as co-consecrators.

+Daley was named coadjutor bishop of Harrisburg on July 31, 1967, by Paul VI.
+Daley automatically succeeded Leech as the sixth bishop of Harrisburg on October 19, 1971.

-During his 12-year-long tenure, Daley established the Diocesan Office of Planning, Diocesan Development Office, and Emmaus Program for priests.
+During his 12-year-long tenure, Daley established the diocesan Office of Planning, the diocesan Development Office, and the Emmaus Program for priests.
 He called for a temporary moratorium on building nuclear power plants after the accident at the Three Mile Island Nuclear Generating Station near Harrisburg in 1979.

 Death and legacy

-Joseph Dale died in Harrisburg from cancer on September 2, 1983 at age 67.
-On August 1, 2018, Bishop Ronald Gainer, Daley's successor as bishop of Harrisburg, announced that the names of every bishop of Harrisburg from 1947 onward – including Daley's – would be removed from any building or room in the diocese named in their honor, due to their failure to protect victims from abuse.
+Joseph Dale died in Harrisburg from cancer on September 2, 1983, at age 67.
+On August 1, 2018, Bishop Ronald Gainer, Daley's successor as bishop of Harrisburg, announced that the diocese was removing the names of every bishop of Harrisburg from 1947 onward – including Daley's – from any building or room in the diocese named in their honor, due to their failure to protect victims of sexual abuse.